eventespresso/EE4-Promotions/README.md

 	iv.
 Use URLs for the page the issue to place on where possible.

-4. **Don't "bump" bug reports if we don't respond right away.**  We see every report coming in, but we'll only reply if we need clarification or if we think its invalid.
+1. Don't "bump" bug reports if we don't respond right away.
+We see every report coming in, but we'll only reply if we need clarification or if we think its invalid.
 Otherwise, we're likely working on a fix and the issue will be updated when the fix is complete.

-## Pull Requests
+### Pull Requests
-One of the reasons we created this private repo on github is because we wanted to open up EE development to 3rd party developers who might want to contribute to the codebase.
-Github makes this really easy to do so via pull requests.
-If you don't know what pull requests are, please read up on them via the github help/documentation.
+One of the reasons we created this private repo on GitHub is because we wanted to open up EE development to 3rd party developers who might want to contribute to the codebase.
+GitHub makes this really easy to do so via pull requests.
+If you don't know what pull requests are, please read up on them via the GitHub help/documentation.

-**Here's how we deal with pull requests for our repo:**
+Here's how we deal with pull requests for our repo:

 1. Any new FEATURES in a pull request should be based off of the *master* branch.
 If your feature pull request is based off any other branch it will not be considered.
 2. Any BUGFIX pull requests should be based off of the branch the bug was found.
 Please verify if it is in master before submitting the pull request.
-If it is in reproducible on master, we'd prefer to have the pull request based off master.
+If it is in reproducible on master, then the pull-request should be based off of master.

-3. We greatly appreciate any pull-requests submitted for consideration, but please understand we are very selective in what we decide to include in EE core.
-If the "feature" is something that expands too much on our design decisions for EE core then we may suggest you develop your pull request into an addon for EE.
+3. We greatly appreciate any pull-requests submitted for consideration, but please understand we are very selective in what we decide to include in our official add-ons.
+If the "feature" is something that expands too much on our design decisions for this add-on then we may suggest you develop your pull request into a different add-on for EE.

+You may find [our post on contributing to open source software](https://eventespresso.com/2017/02/5-tips-for-contributing-to-open-source-software-like-event-espresso/) helpful.